FatimaEzzedinee/ML-bachelor-course-assignments-sp24/Assignment 2/README.md

 In this assignment you are asked to:

 1. Implement a fully connected feed forward neural network to classify images from the 'Cats of the Wild' dataset.
-2. Implement a convolutional neural network to classify images of 'Cats of the Wild';
+2. Implement a convolutional neural network to classify images of 'Cats of the Wild'.
+3. Implement transfer learning.

 Both requests are very similar to what we have seen during the labs.
 However, you are required to follow **exactly** the assignment's specifications.
 Make sure to motivate **all** your choices, parameters, losses and asnwers.